 He earned the nickname “The Torso Killer” due to the horrifying nature of his crimes.
 In multiple instances, he dismembered his victims, removing their heads and hands in an effort to hinder identification.
 His crimes were concentrated in the New York and New Jersey areas.

-Known victims of Richard Cottingham:
+Known murder victims of Richard Cottingham:

 Mary Ann, 17, was discovered three months after she went missing in the Passaic River in Hawthorne, New Jersey.
 She had been strangled. – Cottingham confessed to the murder in 2023.